Get-Your/Get-Your/ARCHITECTURE.md

 ## `monitor`
 This part of the project handles project monitoring, specifically logging.

+### monitor.admin
+...

+### monitor.handlers

+#### DatabaseLogHandler
+A custom handler for database logging.
+This includes additional useful information, such as 'process ID' and 'thread ID'.

 ## `ref`
 All reference data are within this part of the project.